Tech-Emiretus/gideonappoh.dev/src/blog/how-i-choose-id-type-for-database-entities.md

 > [!IMPORTANT]
 > If your application is small, with a few hundred thousand rows or less, overthinking this might be overkill.
 In such cases, integer keys or any familiar option should suffice, as performance differences will be marginal.

-## Why is the Type of an ID Important?
+## Why is the Type of ID Important?

 Most ORMs and migration libraries default to integer-based IDs for database entities.
 While this works well for small to medium applications, the choice of ID type becomes critical in high-throughput and large-scale systems.